RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>21</sup> Then Jael Heber’s wife took a nail of the tent, and took an hammer in her hand, and went softly unto him, and smote the nail into his temples, and fastened it into the ground: for he was fast asleep and weary.
 So he died.
 <sup>22</sup> And, behold, as Barak pursued Sisera, Jael came out to meet him, and said unto him, Come, and I will shew thee the man whom thou seekest.
 And when he came into her [tent], behold, Sisera lay dead, and the nail [was] in his temples.
 <sup>23</sup> So God subdued on that day Jabin the king of Canaan before the children of Israel.
-<sup>24</sup> And the hand of the children of Israel prospered , and prevailed against Jabin the king of Canaan, until they had destroyed Jabin king of Canaan.
+<sup>24</sup> And the hand of the children of Israel prospered, and prevailed against Jabin the king of Canaan, until they had destroyed Jabin king of Canaan.
 ## Chapter 5

 <sup>1</sup> Then sang Deborah and Barak the son of Abinoam on that day, saying,